Excessive Chewing in Dogs: Knowing the Difference Between Play and Pain

 Unfortunately, our pets can be very good at hiding pain.
 Pets with oral pain will often shift food to the opposite side of their mouth to chew.
 When brushing your dog’s teeth, you may notice plaque and calculus accumulating on the painful side since that area is not getting the benefit of increased saliva flow from chewing.
 This unevenness of plaque and calculus accumulation is a good indication that a painful process is taking place.
 Dogs may also stop eating entirely if they are experiencing severe oral pain.
 You may notice him rubbing or pawing at his face or crying when his mouth is open.

 Seeing our pets in pain can be scary.
 We’re here for you to assure that you get the best care possible when it comes to excessive chewing in dogs.
 Even if your dog is not in pain, proper dental health is important for maintaining a healthy and happy pet.
-If you have any questions or concerns about your dog’s teeth or concerns about oral pain, call Animal Dental Care and Oral Surgery in Loveland at (970) 614-4307 or contact us online today.
-We are currently offering “curbside appointments.”
-Please see our COVID-19 update for more information.
+If you have any questions or concerns about your dog’s teeth or concerns about oral pain, call Animal Dental Care and Oral Surgery in Colorado Springs at (719)536-9949 or contact us online today.

 Image by Mylene2401 from Pixabay (4/20/2020)